Learn How to Treat E.coli Sickness at Home

 E.coli Home Recovery Remedies:

 - Get Bed Rest.
 Minimize all activities and stay in bed as much as possible.
-Getting as much sleep and rest as possible is a key ingredient in recovering from any infection.
+Getting as much sleep and rest as possible is a key factor in recovering from any infection.

 - Avoid Certain Foods.
 Dairy products, fatty foods, high-fiber foods or highly seasoned foods can make symptoms worse.